Australasian Society for Computers in Learning in Tertiary Education

 The next on-campus TELAS Reviewer Certification Workshop is now open for registration.

-Location: The workshop will be conducted at Sydney University
+Location: The workshop will be conducted at the University of Sydney

 Time: 9-4.30pm (AEDT)